 Spoonfuls of Germany

-Spoonfuls of Germany is a great cookbook for both new and experienced German Cooks.
-The recipes are straightforward and easy to follow… and the ingredients can all be sourced here in the United States.
+Spoonfuls of Germany is an excellent cookbook for both new and experienced German Cooks.
+The recipes are straightforward and easy to follow, and the ingredients can all be sourced here in the United States.
 I highly recommend this book!
 Click here for a longer review–> Spoonfuls of Germany

 Spoonfuls of Germany: German Regional Cuisine